xiaolongbao33/ers-system/README.md

 This repository contains the skeleton for the ERS Project.
 The [milestones.md](./milestones.md) can provide insight on helpful benchmarks.

-> ERS, or Employee Reimbursement System, is a full-stack web application that allows employees to submit requests for reimbursements for courses, events, and certifications.
-Requests can be viewed by a manager, while the employee is able to track the status of their requests.
+> ERS, or Expense Reimbursement System, The Java Expense Reimbursement System is a full-stack web application that allows employees to submit reimbursement requests for work related expenses.
+Users can log in using their email and password.
+Employees are able to submit new reimbursement requests, and managers are able to view all submitted requests.
+Managers are also able to filter these requests based on their status.
+ S
 > You will be required to present a demo of your application and its features.
+>
 > Presentation date: Monday, March 21, 2022